 - Introduces students to the rapidly changing field of health informatics, enabling them to acquire the knowledge and skills to compete for newly-emerging positions

-- The MSHI--housed in CCI--draws on the strengths of health-related colleges at Drexel University, including the College of Nursing and Health Professions and Drexel University College of Medicine
+- Draws on the strengths of partner Colleges at Drexel University, including the College of Nursing and Health Professions, Dornsife School of Public Health and LeBow College of Business

-Please visit Drexel's Graduate Catalog for course requirements and course descriptions.
+Please visit Drexel's Graduate Catalog for MSHI course requirements and a sample plan of study (to see course descriptions, please click on the course number under "Degree Requirements").
 To find out when courses are offered, please visit Drexel's Term Master Schedule.

 - INFO 608 Human-Computer Interaction: Focuses on the physiological, psychological and engineering basis of design and evaluation of human-computer interfaces covering such topics as: theoretical foundation of HCI; cognitive modeling of user interactions; task analysis techniques for gathering design information; iterative design cycles; formative and summative usability testing; and project planning and report writing.